glenet/dotvim/README.md

   An extensible and universal comment vim-plugin

 * [vim-autoclose](https://github.com/Townk/vim-autoclose)
-  This plugin for Vim enable an auto-close chars feature for you.
-For instance if you type an '(', ``autoclose`` will automatically insert a ')' and put the cursor between them
+  This plugin for Vim enable an auto-close chars feature for you

 * [vim-fugitive](https://github.com/tpope/vim-fugitive)
   A Git wrapper so awesome, it should be illegal